 “She’s got to know that…”

 other men who took her from Iron Heart’s tribe.
-Blame
+Blame Mark for

 for raising a son who cares about the people around him!”

 that day at the bluffs, and sent Mark.
 God was watching Hope

 yesterday and sent Sam to warn us.
 We can’t lay blame.
 We have

 to accept things happen, good or bad, right or wrong, they just

 “He was the chief, he…”

-they met, I thank God that she’s never tried this
+they met, I thank God that she’s never tried this before.
+We

 But we do need to see that she does talk.”

 past.
 I didn’t think those six years were really important, I

 “Where’s Myra?”
 Milly asked.